Experienced Emergency Dentist in Gypsum, CO

 What is considered a dental emergency?

 If you aren’t sure whether your specific situation requires immediate attention or whether you can schedule an appointment for a later date, we recommend giving our office a quick call so our experienced team can advise.
-Common emergencies that typically require immediate attention include:
+Common dental emergencies that typically require immediate attention include:

 - Severe Tooth Pain